 Janus has three jumpers, just behind the microphone and PTT jack (#4), which need to be set in accordance with the connections chosen above (see the "gray box" in Fig 1).
 These are identified on the board as Audio, PTT and Bias respectively and together grouped as Mic.
-Additionally the R (ring) and T (tip) positions are identified (see Table 3).
+Additionally the R (ring) and T (tip) positions are identified (see Table 3Error: Reference source not found).